Italian Basketball Hall of Fame: Teams

-The honour can be bestowed to an Italian basketball club that has distinguished itself on the national or international scene, by winning Italian first division (LBA) titles or European-wide cups, and who has through its actions and results, left a vivid memory to basketball followers.
+The honor can be bestowed to an Italian basketball club that has won Italian first division (LBA) titles or European-wide cups, and who has through its actions and results, been judged to have been memorable to basketball followers.

 If the club is defunct, the prize can be received by a representative former member.
 It can also be awarded to an Italian national team (men's or women's), that has won a medal in a EuroBasket, FIBA World Cup, or Summer Olympic Games.